mitay-walle/com.mitay-walle.audio-source-settings/README.md

 ## II.
 No way to setup Runtime-created/prespawned AS in different Prefabs/Scenes
 You have to:
-- open each prefab / scene
+- open each context (prefab / scene)
 - select certain AudioSources
+- setip source
+- repeat for each context
+- repeat each time, to maintain AudioSources values in sync

+or

-- generate settings in code
+- runtime - hardcode generated settings in code
-- or write your own Presets-system
+- write your own Presets-system
-- repeat all, to maintain AudioSources values in sync

 # Solution
 Presets system based on C#-plain class and ScriptableObject as Containers